Conformal Risk Control: Theory

-Next we show that the conformal risk control procedure is tight up to a factor $2B/(n+1)$ that cannot be improved in general.
+Next we show that the conformal risk control procedure is tight up to a factor $2B/(n+1)$.
 Like the standard conformal coverage upper bound, the proof will rely on a form of continuity that prohibits large jumps in the risk function.
 Towards that end, we will define the \emph{jump function} below, which quantifies the size of the discontinuity in a right-continuous input function $l$ at point $\lambda$:

 The jump function measures the size of a discontinuity at $l(\lambda)$.
 When there is a discontinuity and $l$ is non-increasing, $J(l,\lambda) > 0$.
 When there is no discontinuity, the jump function is zero.
 The next theorem will assume that the probability that $L_i$ has a discontinuity at any pre-specified $\lambda$ is $\mathbb{P}(J(L_i, \lambda) > 0) = 0$.
-Under this assumption the conformal risk control procedure is not too conservative. \begin{mdframed} \begin{theorem} In the setting of Theorem~\ref{thm:upper-bound}, further assume that the $L_i$ are i.i.d, $L_i\geq 0$, and for any $\lambda$, $\P\left(J(L_i, \lambda) > 0 \right) = 0$.
+Under this assumption the conformal risk control procedure is not too conservative. \begin{theorem} In the setting of Theorem~\ref{thm:upper-bound}, further assume that the $L_i$ are i.i.d., $L_i\geq 0$, and for any $\lambda$, $\P\left(J(L_i, \lambda) > 0 \right) = 0$.
 Then

-\end{theorem} \end{mdframed} This bound is tight for general monotone loss functions, as we show next. \begin{prop} In the setting of Theorem~\ref{thm:lower-bound}, for any $\epsilon > 0$, there exists a loss function and $\alpha\in (0, 1)$ such that

-\end{prop} Since we can take $\epsilon$ arbitrarily close to zero, we conclude that the factor $2B / (n+1)$ in Theorem~\ref{thm:lower-bound} is required in the general case.